Bachelor of Emergency and Security Management Studies

-- Write a letter of approximately 250 words describing your interest in the program and how you intend to manage your studies with your other responsibilities to ensure your success in the program and submit it with your application.
+- Write a letter of approximately 250 words describing your interest in the program and how you intend to manage your studies with your other responsibilities to ensure your success in the program.

-- Submit the application package (application form, entrance letter, proof of educational requirements, and $75 application fee) in person or by mail to:
+- Submit the entrance letter and official transcripts (highschool and any/all post-secondary studies) in person or by mail to: